Project Safe

 Figures as of 31 December 2025

-As the funding partnership wrapped up in 31 Dec 2025, SWWB has managed 80 cases.
-Out of the 80 cases, 3 LGBTQ+ cases, 3 male cases and 74 female cases with a total of 177 individuals including the survivors’ children, 97 of them.
-Of all the cases, there are from different communities, Sudanese (1), Palestinian (1), Syrian (2), Iran (2), Pakistani (2), Afghan (3), Yemeni (4), Myanmar Burmese (12), Somali (18), Rohingya (35).
-As of 31 Dec 2025, SWWB has closed 28 cases.
+As the funding partnership wrapped up on 31 Dec 2025, SWWB has managed 80 cases where 1 case may include the mother and children that come along.
+With that, we have assisted a total of 177 individuals including the survivors’ children, 97 of them.
+Of all the 80 cases, there are Sudanese (1), Palestinian (1), Syrian (2), Iran (2), Pakistani (2), Afghan (3), Yemeni (4), Myanmar Burmese (12), Somali (18), Rohingya (35).
+As of 31 Dec 2025, 52 cases are still ongoing while 28 cases are resolved and closed.

 Figures as of 31 March 2026

-Project Safe aims to provide crucial intervention during the immediate crisis phase.
-One gender-based violence case may come with or without children.
-For one case, we will spend up to RM1,200 per month to provide the interventions needed according to the case with the majority having recurring expenditure on placement (at least RM500/month) and occasionally medical treatment (average RM300/month and RM4,000 - RM8,000 per pregnancy delivery) which cost the most.
-We are currently looking to also include children’s education support as part of our comprehensive case management service.
+Project Safe aim to provide crucial intervention during the immediate crisis phase, we are appealing for donations to support the cases.
+A typical case would require about RM1,200 per month to provide the relevant intervention(s) with the majority of cases requiring recurring expenditure on placement (at least RM500/month) and occasional medical treatment (average RM300/month and RM4,000 - RM8,000 per pregnancy delivery), where the cost is very significant.
+We are currently looking to include children’s education support as part of our comprehensive case management service as some of our cases may have children that require support.

 Next